-Beginning in November 2019 and running through 2020, American Suburb X and Void will embark on a series of laboratory collaborations inviting high-profile international artists working with photography to Athens, Greece.
-The thematic Laboratories will offer up to 20 guests a multi-faceted experience.
+Beginning in October 2019 and running through 2020, American Suburb X and Void will embark on a series of laboratory collaborations inviting high-profile international artists working with photography to Athens, Greece.
+The thematic Laboratories will offer guests a multi-faceted experience.
 Available to participants of the laboratory will be historical overviews of the laboratory theme led by the artist, a member of American Suburb X and the Void team.
 Also available in addition to the general practice of the laboratory will be a zine-making station within the central space.
-Though not compulsory, having the machinery to produce a zine is one of the experiences that makes our laboratory stand out.
+A zine of participants work will be made available at the end of the workshop.

-We will be also use the space for peer review modules, which will be conducted under the tutelage of the artist and laboratory team.
-A selection of chosen participant’s work at the end of project will also feature on American Suburb X. We will conclude the workshops with a public gathering and conversation between the artist and members of the laboratory leaders.
+We will be also using the space for peer review modules, which will be conducted under the tutelage of the artist and laboratory team.
+A selection of a chosen participant’s work at the end of the project will also feature on American Suburb X. This work will be chosen by the artist, ASX and Void.
+We will conclude the workshop with a public gathering and conversation between the artist and members of the laboratory leaders.
 Work made during the laboratory will be projected for the public to see.

 What do I need?